FelipeHGut/Write-ups/THM/ninjaskillsthm.md

 # bash script

 I focused on creating a bash that would return all my solutions.
-The only file not returned was file containing 230 lines.
+The only file not returned was a file containing 230 lines.
 It didn't exist in my instance.

 ```bash